Alexander City micropolitan area

-The Alexander City Micropolitan Statistical Area is a former micropolitan statistical area that consisted of two counties in Alabama, anchored by the city of Alexander City, as defined by the United States Census Bureau.
-As of the 2010 census, the μSA had a population of 53,155.
+The Alexander City Micropolitan Statistical Area is a micropolitan statistical area that consisted of one county in Alabama, anchored by the city of Alexander City, as defined by the United States Census Bureau.
+The current area is the second incarnation, with the original area consisting of Tallapoosa County and Coosa County.
+The original Alexander City Micropolitan Statistical Area was part of the Montgomery–Alexander City Combined Statistical Area.

 In 2013, the United States Office of Management and Budget removed the Alexander City micropolitan statistical area from its list of metropolitan and micropolitan areas.
 Coosa County was added to the Talladega-Sylacauga, AL micropolitan statistical area.

-The Alexander City Micropolitan Statistical Area was part of the Montgomery–Alexander City Combined Statistical Area.